 Russia/Soviet Union; atheism and secularism; Orthodox Christianity; interreligious relations; pedagogy and technologies of ideological transmission; gender and the politics of reproduction; visual and archival methods; history of anthropology

 Dr. Sonja Luehrmann received her Ph.D. from the Program in Anthropology and History at the University of Michigan in 2009.
 Drawing on ethnographic and archival methods, her research engages questions of human transformability: how people live their lives through shifting socioeconomic and political conditions, and how various religious and secular institutions appeal to the human capacity to change habits and convictions, while attempting to steer it in particular directions.
-Her book Secularism Soviet Style: Teaching Atheism and Religion in a Volga Republic deals with Soviet atheist propaganda and post-Soviet religious revival in the multi-religious Volga region of Russia.
-Her forthcoming book Religion in Secular Archives: Soviet Atheism and Historical Knowledge deals with the methodological and epistemological problem of studying religious practice through the militantly secularist lens of Soviet-era archival documents.
+Geographically, she is particularly interested in multi-ethnic and multi-religious areas such as Russia’s Volga region, where ideological transformations get bound up with changing perceptions of self and other.
+She has published two books on Soviet atheism and its effects on post-Soviet religion and historical memory: Secularism Soviet Style: Teaching Atheism and Religion in a Volga Republic (Indiana, 2011) and Religion in Secular Archives: Soviet Atheism and Historical Knowledge (Oxford, 2015).

-Dr. Luehrmann’s current ethnographic research focuses on anti-abortion activism in the post-Soviet Russian Orthodox Church, where activists attempt to transform popular attitudes toward past and present reproductive decisions.
-Together with colleagues based in the United States, Russia, Germany, and Hungary, she is also part of a collaborative project investigating the relationship between sensory perception and ethical values in Orthodox Christian prayer.
+Dr. Luehrmann is currently working on a book about anti-abortion activism in the post-Soviet Russian Orthodox Church, where activists attempt to transform popular attitudes toward past and present reproductive decisions.
+Together with colleagues based in the United States, Russia, Germany, and Hungary, she recently completed a collaborative project investigating the relationship between sensory perception and ethical values in Orthodox Christian prayer.

 Selected Articles and Book Chapters